-My next challenge is to return to Russia and Ireland with my family and continue to visit as many U.S. National Parks as possible.
+My next challenge to return to Russia and Ireland with my family and continue to visit as many U.S. National Parks and monuments as possible.

-On my bookshelf: The original leather-bound Minnesota Reports Vols 1-190.
+On my bookshelf is The original leather-bound Minnesota Reports Vols 1-190.

-One thing most people don’t know about me: I am third oldest of 14 children (yes, same parents).
+One thing most people don’t know about me is I am the third oldest of 14 children (yes, same parents).

-When I’m not working, I enjoy spending time with my wife, two daughters and our dog (Copper), traveling, exploring national parks, working out, home improvements, creating art, wood-working, skiing, doing anything outdoors, watching football, baseball and occasionally hockey.
+When I’m not working, I enjoy spending time with my wife, two daughters and our dog (Copper), traveling, visiting family and friends, exploring national parks, working out, home improvements, creating art, wood-working, skiing, doing anything outdoors, watching football, baseball and occasionally hockey.